marten-de/projects-md/mchess/README.md

 ### Possible Future Tweaks and Changes

 *Chess Module*
-- Improve calculation speed of the bot and/ or chess module by using NumPy, Cython, Numba, Jax, PyPy, custom C extensions, ...
+- Improve calculation speed of the bot and/ or chess module by using NumPy, Cython, Numba, Jax, PyPI, custom C extensions, ...
 - Adjust instance variable status private/ public (so far all are public)
 - Allow tracking of moves back and forth (so far only undoing moves is possible)

 *Bot*
-- Track down reason for big spread in puzzle performance
+- Track down reason for big spread in puzzle performance and random blunders
 - Try out Python's deep learning module to make the chess bot stronger through playing against itself
 - Implement fixed movetime (currently minimum movetime plus a flexible amount)
 - Program interface for Lichess and let the bot play there on a registered bot account